Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Required files**

-**Wiggle files of fragmented libraries or TEX+/- treated libraries:** For importing the information about libraries, please check the section
+**Wiggle files of fragmented/conventional libraries or TEX+/- treated libraries:** For importing the information about libraries, please check the section
 :ref:`The input format of libraries for running ANNOgesic`.

 - **Optional input files**

-**TSS gff file:** If the user wants to compare transcripts with TSSs, TSS gff file is required.
+**TSS gff files:** If the user wants to compare transcripts with TSSs, TSS gff file is required.

-**Genome anntation gff file:** If the user wants to compare transcripts with genome anntation, genome annotation gff file is required.
+**Genome anntation gff files:** If the user wants to compare transcripts with genome anntation, genome annotation gff file is required.
 Based on the comparison, the performance of ``transcript`` can be improved.

 - **Arguments**